DeanAyalon/dean-nginx/readme.md

 - verdaccio-dev
 - filemaker

-For any changes, modify the [configuration file](./v1/conf/app.conf)
+For any changes, modify the [configuration file](./legacy/conf/app.conf)

-**Currently, v1 is DEPRECATED, development will continue if nginx-proxy proves problematic**